EstateJS/sites/docs/docs/advanced-guides/5-security.md

 ## Runtime layer security

-Once you've logged in and got your admin credentials, you're able to create a key so clients can access your services at runtime.
+Once you've logged in and received your admin credentials, you're able to create a key so clients can access your services at runtime.
 The `estate connect` command instructs the admin layer to generate a client key and store it in Redis.
 River (the runtime ingress daemon) queries Redis when each client tries to establish a WebSocket connection to verify its client key is still valid.

 :::note key